 Delivering Innovation in Precinct Structure Plan

-The Victorian Planning Authority (VPA) is undertaking an Innovation Pathway Pilot project to encourage leading practice in precinct planning for new communities.
+The VPA is undertaking an Innovation Pathway Pilot project to encourage leading practice in precinct planning for new communities.
 The Innovation Pathway Pilot will establish a process for pitching and governance arrangements between stakeholder parties, which will inform future Innovation Pathway Precinct Structure Plans.
 This is your opportunity to get in first and help shape the exciting new approach under the VPA’s Innovation Pathway for planning new communities in Victoria.

 For background information on the PSP Guidelines, refer to Precinct Structure Planning Guidelines.

 The Precinct Structure Plan (PSP) 2.0 Process is a step-by-step framework for preparing PSPs that embraces innovation and delivers on the latest government policy identified within the Precinct Structure Planning Guidelines: New Communities, October 2021 (the Guidelines).
 It integrates the 20-minute Neighbourhood hallmarks from Plan Melbourne 2017-2050 and the United Nation’s Sustainable Development Goals.
 It establishes a new base-case process for PSP preparation that is replicable and streamlined for all PSPs in new community precinct planning areas in both metropolitan Melbourne and regional Victoria.
 The process is underpinned by early and transparent collaborative engagement with key stakeholders and the community.